DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-05-05-finding-universities.md

 Like option 3, searches within that area or close to it can then be prioritised, giving each university course a greater likelihood of showing in search results.

-*[SCITT]: School Centred Initial Teacher Training *[SCITTs]: School Centred Initial Teacher Training
+*[SCITT]: School centred initial teacher training *[SCITTs]: School centred initial teacher training